luis-herasme/wasm_p2p/README.md

 </div>

 ## Introduction
 This is a simple peer-to-peer library for Rust + WASM, built on top of WebRTC.

+### Features:
+- 🪶 Lightweight
+- 🤝 User-friendly
+- 🚀 Blazing fast

+🏗️ Ideal for:
+- 🌐 Decentralized apps
+- 👥 Real-time collaboration
+- 🎮 Browser-based games

 In the following example, we will connect to another peer and send it `Hello world`:
 ```Rust
 use wasm_p2p::{wasm_bindgen_futures, P2P};